ctkjose/R1PLUSFIRMWARE/README.md

 Thanks to the guys at [RepRap](https://reprap.org/wiki/RepRap) and the community for all the valuable information that made this project possible.

+## Building and uploading to your printer ##

+This firmware was last tested with Arduino IDE 1.8.12.

+In Arduino IDE, select your board from the Tools > Board menu.
+You should see "Arduino mega or Mega 2560".

+Make sure your printer is connected and not in use by a 3D printing software like MatterControl or Cura.

+Select the serial USB port your board is connected to in the Tools > Port menu.

+Open the `firmware.ino` in Arduino IDE.

+Click the Verify button at the top of the window to test for configuration errors.

+Click Upload to flash the firmware to your board.

 ## Boards ##

 This firmware is exclusive for [RAMPS 1.4](https://reprap.org/wiki/RAMPS_1.4)  boards and similar revisions including 1.6.
 As the RAMPS board is build for the Arduino MEGA we are able to make a lot of clean up and optimizations for this hardware combination.